contexthub/boundaries-ios/README.md

 ## Getting Started

-1. Get started by either forking or cloning the Geofence repo.
+1. Get started by either forking or cloning the Boundaries repo.
 Visit [GitHub Help](https://help.github.com/articles/fork-a-repo) if you need help.
-2. Go to [ContextHub](http://app.contexthub.com) and create a new Geofence application.
+2. Go to [ContextHub](http://app.contexthub.com) and create a new Boundaries application.
 3. Find the app id associated with the application you just created.
 Its format looks something like this: `13e7e6b4-9f33-4e97-b11c-79ed1470fc1d`.
 4. Open up your Xcode project and put the app id into the `[ContextHub registerWithAppId:]` method call.
 5. Build and run the project in the simulator.